owncloud/ocis/docs/extensions/storage/_index.md

 ## Architecture Overview

 The below diagram shows the oCIS services and the contained reva services within as dashed boxes.
 In general:
-1. A request comes in at the proxy and is authenticated using oidc.
+1. A request comes in at the proxy and is authenticated using OIDC.
 2. It is forwarded to the oCIS frontend which handles ocs and ocdav requests by talking to the reva gateway using the CS3 API.
 3. The gateway acts as a facade to the actual CS3 services: storage providers, user providers, group providers and sharing providers.